M3trajetta/E-commerce/README.md

     ``` npm start ``` or ``` yarn start ```

 ### NOTE
- This project was done focusing learning React.
+ This project was done focusing on React.
 Design was not the point of this project.